kyou-nase/JIJU-Airlines-Reservation/README.md

 The project of the researchers solely focuses only on providing passengers convenience in booking a flight.
 The user can input a destination and date of flight of their choice which they can print out.
 It will also provide a receipt containing the price of the said flight.

 #### Delimitations of the Study
-The study has its own limitations which will be discussed: This study does not cover the choices of private, economy and business class flight.
-It only has 4 choices in places in which all of them are not international destinations.
-This program does not include any discounts nor insurance fees.
+The study has its own limitations, in which will be discussed:
+The program may vary and can be or cannot be applicable to a company or any other institutions, due to the fact that there are no such existing database, in which the user’s input and logs can be stored.
+Furthermore, since there are no such existing database, implementaion of security are not required in the program.
+The study also does not cover the choices of a private, economy and business class flights.
+Moreover, there are only has 4 choices of Destinations in which all of them are Domestic Flights only, hence there are no International Flight Destinations available.
+Lastly, the program does not include any other children or senior discounts nor there are any insurance fees also.

 ### VI.
 Screen Output